xsamtech/baquiz-app/README.md

 # baquiz-app
-Mobile app for Baquiz platform.
+Mobile app for the Baquiz platform.